skytap/course-manager-examples/tools/course_manual_manager/README.md

 For a simple example, see the `sample/` directory.

-## Running the Publisher
+## Running the Manual Manager

-The Publisher tool can be run in 2 different ways.
+The Manual Manager tool can be run in 2 different ways.
 The easiest way is to run it from our public Docker image, using a command like:

 ```
 docker run -it -v $HOME:$HOME -w $PWD skytapcmscripttools.azurecr.io/course_manual_manager